bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 Failures happen all the time in production software, from recoverable failures like not finding a user's save file on first run to unrecoverable errors which are symptoms of critical bugs.
 Dealing with that failure in a productive way means games and applications become more reliable.
-In Bevy, with data such as Entities, Components, and Resources being inserted and manipulated at runtime, handling cases when a Resource doesn't exist yet, an index needs to be updated, or a Component doesn't have the data you're looking for is routine work.
+In Bevy, data such as Entities, Components, and Resources are being inserted and manipulated at runtime.
+This means it's common to encounter cases where a Resource might not exist when you access it, or an index needs to be updated, or a Component doesn't have the data you're looking for.
+We need to handle these cases, and hopefully recover from them gracefully.

 ## To Recover or Not